-Here are a few travel tools that I have picked up over the years in random order.
-I will continue to add to this list over time.
+Here are a few other random travel tools that I have picked up over the years.
 I receive nothing in return for any specific recommendations below.

 - Hiking Boots for Cobblestone: